Home

 Alyssa Himmelreich (UC Physics ‘26) and Blake McNulty (UC Pre-Engineering ‘26) traveled to the Facility for Rare Isotope Beams (FRIB) at Michigan State University to complete inverse-kinematics proton scattering measurements of the N=28 isotones 44S and 42Si.
 The combined results of the Coulomb excitation and proton scattering measurements of 42Si will shed light on the relative contributions of neutrons and protons to the collective excitation of this nucleus.

-Ewan Chattin (UC Pre-Engineering ‘25) spent 5 weeks at the Fox Lab at Florida State University studying the neutron shell structure of 62Ni via the 61Ni + d → 62Ni + p neutron transfer reaction using the the Super Enge Split Pole Spectrograph with the CeBrA demonstrator array.
+Ewan Chattin (UC Pre-Engineering ‘25) spent 5 weeks at the Fox Lab at Florida State University studying the neutron shell structure of 62Ni via the 61Ni + d → 62Ni + p neutron transfer reaction using the Super Enge Split Pole Spectrograph with the CeBrA demonstrator array.